codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

     %}

 This concludes the setup on the Codefresh side.
 The final step is create a webhook call on the side of your GIT provider.
-The instructions are different per GIT provider.
+The instructions are different per GIT provider:

 * [Github webhooks](https://developer.github.com/webhooks/)
 * [Gitlab webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html)